- Search The Registry

 *George Suttles was born on this date in 1901.
 He was a Black baseball player in the Negro Leagues.

-Playing against white major league squads, including an all-star aggregation headed by Hall-Of-Famer Charlie Gehringer in 1929, Suttles demonstrated his ability to handle major league pitching as he smashed five homeruns in 26 games and compiled a near.400 batting average.
-Chico Renfroe, former Kansas City Monarchs’ infielder and longtime sports editor of the Atlanta Daily World recalled Suttles as the hitter who "had the most raw power of any player I’ve ever seen.
+Playing against white major league squads, including an all-star aggregation headed by Hall-Of-Famer Charlie Gehringer in 1929, Suttles demonstrated his ability to handle major league pitching as he smashed five home runs in 26 games and compiled a near.400 batting average.
+Chico Renfroe, former Kansas City Monarchs’ infielder and longtime Atlanta Daily World sports editor recalled Suttles as the hitter who "had the rawest power of any player I’ve ever seen.

 He went after the ball viciously!
 He wasn’t a finesse player at all.
 He just overpowered the opposition."
-During his career he played with the Birmingham Black Barons, St. Louis Stars, Baltimore Black Sox, Detroit Wolves, Washington Pilots, Chicago American Giants, Newark Eagles, Indianapolis ABCs, and the New York Black Yankees.
-After cutting back his on-field action Suttles took the controls of the Newark Eagles as field manager.
+He played with the Birmingham Black Barons, St. Louis Stars, Baltimore Black Sox, Detroit Wolves, Washington Pilots, Chicago American Giants, Newark Eagles, Indianapolis ABCs, and the New York Black Yankees.
+After cutting back his on-field action, Suttles took the controls of the Newark Eagles as field manager.
 George Suttles died in 1968 in Newark, NJ.

 The Negro Baseball Leagues A Photographic History